emagiz/emdocs/howto/upgrade-to-artemis.md

 ## 3. Preparation steps

 3.1) **Using the [releases documentation](https://github.com/emagiz/emdocs/blob/master/howto/deploy-releases.md)** create a copy of your latest Create phase for every environment(testing, acceptance and production) which can be considered the eMagiz 4 backup of this process so rename them accordingly( e.g. eMagiz4 backup).
+Make sure that each backup contains the versions of the flows that are currently running on that environment.
 It is recommended that the acceptance and production environments are the same.
 It can be done by using the point 2.4 from  [this documentation](https://github.com/emagiz/emdocs/blob/master/howto/deploy-releases.md)

 3.2) **Make sure** the runtimes you would like to upgrade are running before starting the migration process.